sisinflab/adverse2021/cfp.md

 ## Scope
-The purpose of the 1st International Workshop on Adversarial Machine Learning for Recommendation and Search (AdveRSe) is to provide the first venue in the IR community to provide a place to encourage discussion, create novel collaborations, and share research ideas mainly focused on understanding the threat of adversarial machine learning and countering this threat to achieve trustworthy search and recommendation systems.
+The purpose of the International Workshop on Adversarial Machine Learning for Recommendation and Search (AdveRSe) is to provide a venue in the IR community to provide a place to encourage discussion, create novel collaborations, and share research ideas mainly focused on understanding the threat of adversarial machine learning and countering this threat to achieve trustworthy search and recommendation systems.

-AdveRSe 2021 is the 1st edition of the International Workshop on Adversarial Machine Learning for Recommendation and Search.
-It will take place **online** on November 1-5, 2021 in conjunction with [CIKM 2021](http://www.cikm2021.org/).
+AdveRSe 2021 will take place **online** on November 1-5, 2021 in conjunction with [CIKM 2021](http://www.cikm2021.org/).

 ## Topics